ichhakumari/Data-Ninja/README.md

 <li> OBJECTIVE: </li>
 <ul>
- <li>Security Objectives are the main concerns for any data and organization regarding their any types
+ <li><b>Security Objectives </b>are the main concerns for any data and organization regarding their any types
 of data either they are audio, video, text and other format.
 So targets the customer establishes for their security program of any types of information. </li>
 <li> Without security objectives, they do not know what they are trying to accomplish for security